Split to Split | Route 2

 Piškera – Primošten

-The Primošten area was inhabited as early as the 7 th century, with numerous emigration crises through history, due to its important strategic location.
-It is first mentioned under its current name in 1564, by which time it was already a fortified settlement on a small island.
-After the Turkish threat was over, the hard working people of Primošten have labored to develop their town, and it has seen only prospering since that time and today, all the while preserving its natural and cultural heritage.
+The Primošten region has faced numerous migration crises throughout its history due to its important strategic location.
+It first got its current name in 1564.
+And by that time it was a fortified settlement on a small island.
+After the Turkish threat ended, the hardworking people of Primošten worked to develop their town.
+Thus, they preserved the heritage of the island and succeeded.

 Primošten – Trogir – Split

-Trogir is a city-museum in the true sense.
-In all of Central Europe it is considered as the best preserved Romanesque-Gothic city.
-The castle and the tower, surrounded by stone walls, contain the old core of Trogir.
-The most significant cultural monument is the Trogir cathedral.
-Its western gate Portal, built by master Radovan, stands for the most monumental piece of Romanesque-Gothic sculpture in Croatia.
+Trogir is truly a city museum.
+It is the best-preserved Romanesque-Gothic city in all of Central Europe.
+It has castles surrounded by stone walls.
+The most important cultural monument is the Trogir cathedral.
+The western gate Portal, built by master Radovan, represents the most monumental piece of Romanesque-Gothic sculpture in Croatia.

-Trogir thrills its visitors with its many cultural-historic monuments and narrow alleys, and its many art collections with numerous masterpieces.
-The city of Trogir is situated upon the coast of the Kaštelanski bay, on an island connected to Čiovo and the mainland by stone bridges.
-ACI marina Trogir is located on the north side of Čiovo, between the Trogir bridge and cape Čubrijan, opposite to the city of Trogir.
-The Trogir riviera is marked by rich Mediterranean vegetation, olive orchards as vineyards, numerous islands and inlets, gravelly and sandy beaches.
-Well indented, pristine coastline is very favorable to sailors.
+Trogir has many cultural-historical monuments and narrow streets.
+It also excites its visitors with its many art collections that include countless masterpieces.
+The city of Trogir, on an island and connected to the mainland by stone bridges.
+ACI marina is located opposite the city of Trogir.
+Trogir riviera has rich Mediterranean vegetation.
+For example, there are vineyards, olive groves, many islands and bays, pebble, and sandy beaches.
+In addition, the pristine coastline is very suitable for sailors.